The Devil's Brigade (film): Box office

 The film was the fourth-most-popular movie in general release in Britain in 1968, after The Jungle Book, Barbarella and Carry on Doctor.

 Wolper later wrote "The Devil's Brigade turned out to be a terrific film.
 It was a wonderful story, the acting was excellent, and the preview audiences and critics loved it.
 Unfortunately it came out just a few months after the release of The Dirty Dozen, which was the same kind of story.
 It was a big hit and it killed us.
 We got lost in the wind."

 Accuracy

 To the veterans of the Force, the film was historically inaccurate.
 In a TV documentary Suicide Missions: The Black Devils, Force member Bill Story stated: "The Devil's Brigade was and is a very entertaining war movie.
 But as a piece of accurate history it's sheer nonsense.
 There was never an aspect of The Dirty Dozen.
 This was absolutely not true."

+Canadian military historian and writer Tim Cook said of the film “It is a rousing wartime adventure that I find repays with each viewing.
+Over the years, veterans have told me they also enjoyed the film.
+One chuckled with pleasure and said he remembered it differently, however.
+Indeed.”